chris-condreay/coding-journal/CS121 - Module 6/Journal-6.md

   - Assigning the variable travelTime later with another value, such as **travelTime = 11;**, creates a completely new object and assigns travelTime to refer to the new object's reference

 #### Methods with user-declared reference variables as parameters

+A programmer-defined object is passed to a method by passing a reference(i.e. memory location) to the object.
+  - The reference to the object is copied to the method's parameter, so the method can modify the object

+Ex:
+  - the DeviceOrientation class to represent the smartphone's orientation in terms of pitch and roll of a device such as a smartphone
+  - This information is typically used to track a device for purposes such as changing screen orientation
+  - The updateOrientation method modifies a DeviceOrientation object by calling the object's member methods that modify the object